 It's not so black and white!

-There is no exact timeframe in a your career or set requirements you need to meet before you can register with a publisher like Songtrust or start your own Publishing Company.
-However, there are a few things we recommend keeping in mind when deciding if it is the right time for you to get setup with a publisher and/or create your own publishing entity.
+There is no exact time frame in your career or set requirements you need to meet before you can register with a music publisher like Songtrust or start your own publishing company.
+However, there are a few things we recommend keeping in mind when deciding if it is the right time for you to get set up with a publisher and/or create your own publishing entity.

-The first thing to consider is if you plan on or have already released your original compositions for public consumption on services like Spotify, iTunes, Tidal, etc. Anytime your music is played on these services, you have the potential to not only earn money on behalf of the recording but also on behalf of the underlying composition (these are known as mechanical royalties)!
-If your songs are generating a lot of traction on these services, you definitely will want to get setup with a publisher like Songtrust, as mechanical royalties generated in the USA do not go through your local PRO, so to collect those royalties you have to have a publisher, like Songtrust, collect them on your behalf so that they then can be allocated back to you.
+The first thing to consider is if you plan on or have already released your original compositions for public consumption on services like Spotify, iTunes, Tidal, etc. Anytime your music is played on these services, you have the potential to not only earn money on behalf of the recording but also on behalf of the underlying composition .
+If your songs are generating a lot of traction on these services, you definitely will want to get set up with a publisher like Songtrust, as mechanical royalties generated in the USA do not go through your local Performance Rights Organization (PRO), so to collect those royalties you have to have a publisher, like Songtrust, collect them on your behalf.
+Your publisher can then allocate this money back to you.
 Getting setup with a publisher at this point will help make sure you are collecting all of your hard earned royalties, and not just what is being generated on behalf of the sound recording.

 Another thing to consider is exactly where your songs are being played.
 If your songs are being played outside of your home territories, you definitely will want to work with a publisher that has direct affiliations with those territories so you can also collect those royalties as well.
 Your local PRO won't be able to help you collect royalties generated outside of your home territory.